Living out west for the past twenty years or so, I’ve become a believer in protection from the sun’s harsh rays.

 And, naturally, I am very good about wearing appropriate clothing when in the backcountry.

-For about twenty years now, that means sunglasses, a collared shirt, a wide-brimmed hat, and long pants when off-trail.
-I’ll also put sunscreen on my nose tip and cheekbones.
-I prefer (mainly) clothing to glops of sunscreen as for multiple days, it clogs the pores, and it means more weight to carry.
+For about twenty years, that means sunglasses, a collared shirt, a wide-brimmed hat, and long pants when off-trail.
+I’ll also put sunscreen on my nose tip, and cheekbones.
+I prefer (mainly) clothing to glops of sunscreen as, for multiple days, it clogs the pores, and it means more weight to carry.

 I’ll mix it up and wear shorts on well-maintained trails during temperate weather.
 And occasionally, a short sleeve shirt or ball cap for day hikes.

 The collared shirt/wide hat combo (with a bandanna underneath) has worked exceptionally well for me.
-The collar and brim keep the sun off my head and neck, and I can easily roll up and down the sleeves as for ventilation and light wind protection as needed.
-As I mentioned before, I prefer a polycotton blend for breathability, too.
+The collar and brim keep the sun off my head and neck, and I can easily roll up and down the sleeves for ventilation and lightweight wind protection.
+As I mentioned, I prefer a polycotton blend for breathability, too.

-However, as an outdoor enthusiast, I think it is essential to look at different techniques, gear and learn new skills.
+However, as an outdoor enthusiast, I think looking at different techniques and gear and learning new skills is essential.
 I don’t want my skillset stuck at a circa 2008 thru-hiker level.
 There’s always more to see, learn, and do.

 And that’s why I tried out a sun hoodie for the first time these past few weeks.

 A sun hoodie, much like the lightweight down sweater (jacket), mainly became popularized by Patagonia.
-And, much like the lightweight down jacket, is arguably a practical item that somehow became a bit of fashion item in outdoor circles.
+And, much like the light-down jacket, it is arguably a practical item that somehow became a bit of a fashion item in outdoor circles.

 But how well do these sun hoodies work for me?
 Would this garment make a viable sun protection strategy for me?